fawazshohiebar/pavilion/content/collections/pages/en/home.md

                 text: 'Bringing together some of the nation’s most innovative companies'
         sub_text:
           -
-            type: heading
+            type: paragraph
-            attrs:
-              level: 5
             content:
               -
                 type: text
-                text: 'Driven by a commitment to excellence and collaboration, the Pavilion highlights the UAE’s dedication' -
-            type: heading
-            attrs:
-              level: 5
-            content:
-              -
-                type: text
-                text: ' to building advanced solutions, fostering international partnerships.'
+                text: 'Guided by the UAE’s commitment to innovation, collaboration, and global engagement, the UAE Pavilion brings together organizations that contribute to the nation’s growing defense, aerospace, and security ecosystem.
+Companies interested in joining this collective national presence are welcome to take part.'
         label: 'Become a participant'
         design: blackbg
         icon_src: none